-Canyon del Oro began offering the Diploma Programme in February 2012, for students in Grades 11 & 12.
+Canyon del Oro was authorized to offer the Diploma Programme in February 2012, for students in Grades 11 & 12.

 What is IB?

-- These programmes encourage students across the world to become active, compassionate and lifelong learners with international awareness - qualities highly sought after by the most selective colleges and universities in the United States and around the world.
+- IB education encourages students across the world to become active, compassionate and lifelong learners with international awareness - qualities highly sought after by the most selective colleges and universities in the United States and around the world.

-- The International Baccalaureate encourages a positive attitude toward learning by encouraging students to ask challenging questions, to reflect critically, to develop research skills, to learn how to learn, and to participate in community service designed to build leadership skills.
+- The IB encourages a positive attitude toward learning by encouraging students to ask challenging questions, to reflect critically, to develop research skills, to learn how to learn, and to participate in community service designed to build leadership skills.

 Why IB at Canyon del Oro?